ska-telescope/ska-pss-protest/docs/src/index.rst

 Examples of command line arguments required by cheetah are as follows.

 * The pipeline type (i.e., what are we searching for?
-Pulsars or single pulses).
+Pulsars and/or single pulses).
 * The data source (e.g., a test vector (filterbank file) or a UDP data stream).
 * A configuration.
 This is usually an XML file which enables/disables and tunes each of cheetah's modules so that they can pieced together to form a pipeline.